allmaps/allmaps/packages/openlayers/README.md

 *   When this map is loaded into an application for rendering, an instance of the Warped Map class is created from it.
 *   Inside the WebGL2 rendering package, the `WebGL2WarpedMap` class is used to render the map.

 All these map phases originating from the same Georeference Annotation have the same unique `mapId` property.
-This string value is used though-out Allmaps (and in the API below) to identify a map.
-It is returned after adding a georeference annotation to a warpedMapLayer, so you can use it later to call functions on a specific map.
+This string value is used thoughout Allmaps (and in the API below) to identify a map.
+It is returned after adding a Georeference Annotation to a warpedMapLayer, so you can use it later to call functions on a specific map.

 ## API